Litigation Tracker

 American Federation Of Government Employees, AFL-CIO v.
 Trump, Case No. 3:25-cv-03070 (N.D.
 Cal.), 25-4014 (9th Cir.).
 On June 24, 2025, the district court granted a preliminary injunction, enjoining Defendants from implementing or enforcing Section 2 of Executive Order 14251 on the grounds that it constitutes retaliation for exercise of First Amendment rights.
 On August 1, the Ninth Circuit granted Defendants’ request for a stay of the injunction pending appeal.

 American Foreign Service Association v.
 Trump, Case No. 1:25-cv-01030 (D.D.C.); 25-5184 (D.C.
 Cir.).
 On May 14, 2025, the district court granted a preliminary injunction.
 The court found that Executive Order 14251 was unlawfully applied to the agency employees.
 On June 20, the D.C.
 Circuit granted the Government a stay pending appeal.
 On July 30, the D.C.
 Circuit denied a petition for rehearing en banc regarding the stay pending appeal.
 On August 4, Plaintiffs filed a motion for summary judgment.
+Oral argument in the D.C.
+Circuit will take place in December 2025.
+On October 20, the D.C.
+Circuit denied the Government’s motion for a stay during the shutdown.

 Federal Education Association v.
 Trump, Case No. 1:25-cv-01362 (D.D.C.); 25-5303 (D.C.
 Cir.).
 Filed May 5, 2025.
 On August 14, the district court granted a preliminary injunction.
 On September 25, the D.C.
 Circuit denied the Government’s motion for a stay pending appeal.
-Oral argument will take place in December.
+Oral argument will take place on December 15, 2025.

 American Federation of Labor and Congress of Industrial Organizations v.
 Trump, Case No. 1:25-cv-02445 (D.D.C.).
 Filed July 29, 2025.
 On September 30, the court granted Plaintiffs’ motion for a preliminary injunction.